gbmhunter/MList/README.rst

 ========= ========== =========================================================================================
 Version   Date       Comment
 ========= ========== =========================================================================================
-v1.0.0.0  2014-10-16 Initial commit, basic List, ListNode and Iterator objects have been implemented with one unit test.
+v1.1.0.0  2014-10-17 List::Insert() takes an iterator as an input parameter rather than a integer position, closes #2.
+Removed '<=' operator overload and instead implemented '!=' overload for halting iterator for loop, closes #1.
+Added unit test for inserting two nodes into list, closes #3.
+Removed unnecessary dependencies from README, closes #4. v1.0.0.0  2014-10-16 Initial commit, basic List, ListNode and Iterator objects have been implemented with one unit test.
 ========= ========== =========================================================================================